Papierkorb/bindgen/spec/README.md

 Tests for behaviour of the clang tool are stored in `clang/`.
 These mostly concern the tool giving the expected output for a given input.

+To force the clang tool path set the `BINDGEN_BIN` environment variable.
+If not set, the default `clang/bindgen` will be used.